prp1277/prp1277/README.md

 ## 👨‍💻 I’m currently learning, working on, collaborating and helping with...

+Data processing and analytics.

+My primary tools are:
-- Excel, Python, SQL, Power BI, Power Query M, DAX, PowerShell
+Excel, Python, SQL, Power BI, Power Query M, DAX, PowerShell

 ## 📫 How to reach me:...